naninovel/docs/docs/guide/configuration.md

 Use `Naninovel -> Configuration` or `Edit -> Project Settings -> Naninovel` to access the configuration menu.

+This configuration reference is valid for [Naninovel v1.1.0-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## Audio

 <div class="config-table">